Dr Dan Sperrin, Trinity

 Biographical Information

-I am a JRF in English at Trinity College.
-Before I arrived in Cambridge, I completed my BA, M.St, and D.Phil in Oxford.
+I am a research fellow working in literature, politics, and history at Trinity College.
+Before I arrived in Cambridge I completed my BA, M.St, and D.Phil in Oxford.
 I am also a political cartoonist for The London Magazine.
 My cartoons and caricatures can be found on Instagram: @dansperrin_cartoons

 Research Interests